kprussing/pandoc-acro/docs/_sources/contributing.rst.txt

 Deploying the HTML Documentation
 --------------------------------

-The HTML version of the documentation can be updated by running :manpage:`make(1)` with the target ``github`` from the dosrc directory.
+The HTML version of the documentation can be updated by running ``nox`` with the ``github`` session.
 Then add and commit the changes.
 To prevent pushing the stable branch without rebuilding the documentation, copy the script :file:`pre-push-build-sphinx.py` to :file:`.git/hooks/pre-push` and make it executable.

 .. _BSD 2-Clause License: https://opensource.org/licenses/BSD-2-Clause
 .. _conda: https://nox.thea.codes/en/stable/config.html#configuring-a-session-s-virtualenv